piyushagarwal08/Adhoc-ST-2019-/Kubernetes.md

 ``` -v path-in-os:path-created-in-container```
 * <u> sh </u> name of the shell
 * maximum code of docker is written in golang
+* Containers require around 5 ~ 10 mb ram and about 0.0001% core CPU

 ## GO